ritvikmath/jekyll-now/_posts/2017-2-14-Relationship_Math.md

 </center>
 </figure>

+**How did your ranking match up with the results?**

 We can roughly split up the categories into high, medium, and low breakup rates:

-**High**: Social Organization, Personal Ads, Private Party
+**High Breakup Rate**: Social Organization, Personal Ads, Private Party

-**Medium**: Bar/Nightclub, Work
+**Medium Breakup Rate**: Bar/Nightclub, Work

-**Low**: Travel, School, Church
+**Low Breakup Rate**: Travel, School, Church

 * It is maybe surprising that **Bar/Nightclub and Work have nearly identical breakup rates**, especially given the previous figure on where Dating and Married couples meet.
 But, we need to again remember that these are only 1 year breakup rates and say little about what happens thereafter.
-For a further explanation of this phenomenon, see the [Notes](#not) section.
+For a further explanation of this phenomenon, see the discussion on biases in the data in the  [Notes](#not) section.

 * We see from the "Low" bin that the most stable relationships (at least at the 1 year cutoff) begin at **school, at church, and surprisingly during travel**.
 It would be interesting to see, perhaps in a later iteration of this work, if these low breakup rates persist at the 2-year, 3-year, etc. cutoffs.

 * This author found it curious why the **breakup rate for social organizations was so high compared to all the other bins**.
 Is it that these relationships are somehow tied to the organization so that when one or both parties leaves, the relationship tends to dissolve?
 Is it that a social organization is not as much of a commitment on average than school or church?
 These are all just hypotheses, **what do you think?**

-How did your ranking match up with the results?

 ---